AIGroup2022BioOpener/BioProver/README.md

 ## Backend

-The backend uses ElasticFace and PocketFace models to do face recognition, mainly divided into the following steps:
+The backend uses ElasticFace and PocketFace models to do face recognition, which mainly divided into the following steps:
 - Image loading
-- Face detection, including face cropping and saving images cropped
+- Face detection, including face cropping and saving images cropped.
+If no face is detected, an exception will be reported.
 - Model loading, feature vectors creation and embed based on ElasticFace/PocketFace model
 - Image similarity calculation
-- Set the threshold and Does the actually matching in a Verification scenario
+- Set the threshold and do the actually matching in a verification scenario

 ### Instructions for use